robotframework/rellu/README.rst

 - Utilities that can be used by custom Invoke_ tasks.
 These utilities are importable directly from the `rellu module`_:

-  - Setting pre-defined labels in issue tracker.
+  - Setting project version, including automatically setting it to the next suitable development version.
-  - Generating release notes based on issues in the tracker
+  - Setting common labels in the issue tracker.
-  - Setting project version, including automatically setting it to next suitable development version.
+  - Generating release notes based on issues in the tracker.
+Requires project to use pre-defined labels.

 - Generic Invoke_ tasks in the `rellu.tasks module`_: